susan123-dot/testin/README.md

         - Performance Testing Tools

             Performance testing tools assist in evaluating the performance, scalability, and reliability of software applications.
 They simulate real-world user loads and measure system responses under different conditions.
 Performance testing tools often include features for load testing, stress testing, and performance monitoring.
+    - Test Case
-    - Test Case: Login Functionality
+        * Login Functionality
             * Test Case ID: TC001
             * Test Case Description: Verify the login functionality of the application.
         - Test Steps
             * Launch the application.
             * Navigate to the login page.
             * Enter a valid username and password.
             * Click on the "Login" button.
             * Verify that the user is successfully logged in and directed to the home page.
             * Verify that the username is displayed correctly on the home page.
             * Logout from the application.
             * Verify that the user is logged out and redirected to the login page.
             * Attempt to login with an invalid username and password combination.
             * Verify that the appropriate error message is displayed indicating invalid credentials.
         - Expected Results
             * The application should launch successfully.
             * The login page should be displayed without any errors.
             * The valid username and password should be accepted without any issues.
             * After clicking on the "Login" button, the user should be successfully logged in and directed to the home page.
             * The home page should display the correct username.
             * The logout action should successfully log out the user and redirect to the login page.
             * The login page should be displayed after logout.
             * When attempting to login with invalid credentials, an appropriate error message should be displayed.
         - Actual Results
             * The application launches successfully.
             * The login page is displayed without any errors.
-        * The valid username and password are accepted without any issues.
+             The valid username and password are accepted without any issues.
             * After clicking on the "Login" button, the user is successfully logged in and directed to the home page.
             * The home page displays the correct username.
             * The logout action successfully logs out the user and redirects to the login page.
             * The login page is displayed after logout.
             * When attempting to login with invalid credentials, the appropriate error message is displayed.
         - Pass/Fail Criteria
             * All test steps should pass, and the actual results should match the expected results.
         - Additional Notes
             * Test different valid and invalid username/password combinations to ensure coverage of different scenarios.
             * Test the functionality with special characters, uppercase and lowercase letters, and numeric characters in the username and password fields.
             * Validate the behavior of the application when the login credentials are left empty.